Table of Contents

 The simplest definition of hemorrhagic stroke is an acute neurologic injury as a consequence of intracranial bleeding.

 Per the definition above, the bleeding might be:

 - Within the parenchyma, also known as intracerebral hemorrhage

 - In the cerebrospinal fluid surrounding the brain, known as subarachnoid hemorrhage

-NB: epidural and subdural hemorrhage are not considered as part of the hemorrhagic stroke spectrum.
+Epidural and subdural hemorrhages are not considered part of the hemorrhagic stroke spectrum.